dt-alliances/cas-quickstart/WEBHOOK.md

 # Use Case Overview

-There are two webhook types that you will setup and review for this guide
+There are two webhook types that you will setup and review for this guide.

 ## #1 Silent webhook

-For this use case you will start with the builtin task called `evaluation` that performs an automated SLO evaluation.
+For this use case, you will start with the builtin task called `evaluation` that performs an automated SLO evaluation.
 Your webhook will subscribe to the `evaluation.finished` event as to get the results.

-The picture below shows silent mode activation mode:
+The picture below shows the silent webhook activation mode:

 <img src="images/webhook-silent.png" width="50%" height="50%">

 ## #2 Interactive webhook

-For this use case you will simulate what a downstream system does by trigging a custom task and having that task send back with a `mytask-interactive.finished` event in order for the sequence to continue.
+For this use case, you will simulate what a downstream system does by triggering a custom task and having that task send back with a `mytask-interactive.finished` event in order for the sequence to continue.
 This custom task does nothing, but allows you to understand how to run the interactive model as to help you setup your custom integration.

-The picture below shows interactive mode activation mode:
+The picture below shows the interactive webhook activation mode:

 <img src="images/webhook-interative.png" width="50%" height="50%">